A complete answer to Albanese base change for incomplete varieties: Extensions of fields

 \begin{proof} This is almost verbatim \cite[Prop.~6.1(1)]{mumfordGIT}.
 Indeed, Mumford's hypotheses in \cite[Prop.~6.1(1)]{mumfordGIT} are the same, except that our assumption \ref{L:GITrig-1} is replaced in \cite[Prop.~6.1(1)]{mumfordGIT} by the assumption that $p$ be flat and that $H^0(X_s,\mathcal O_{X_s})\iso \kappa(s)$.
 However, these two hypotheses are only used in the proof of \cite[Prop.~6.1(1)]{mumfordGIT} at the top of \cite[p.116]{mumfordGIT}, where the reader is invited to verify that these conditions imply that $p_*\mathcal O_X \iso \mathcal O_S$; but this is our hypothesis \ref{L:GITrig-1}. \end{proof}

-Next we want a result similar to Chow's rigidity for abelian varieties (\emph{e.g.}, \cite[Thm.~3.19]{conradtrace}), which follows from Mumford's Rigidity Lemma above:
+Chow's rigidity theorem for abelian varieties (\emph{e.g.,} \cite[Thm.~3.19]{conradtrace}) implies that a morphism of abelian varieties which is defined after a purely inseparable extension is already defined over the base field.
+Here, we use Mumford's rigidity lemma to prove an analogous statement when the source of the morphism is an arbitrary geometrically integral variety.

-\begin{lem} Let $L/K$ be a purely inseparable extension of fields.
-Let $(U,u)/K$ be a pointed geometrically integral separated scheme of finite type, let $A/K$ be an abelian variety, and let $g:(U_L, u_L) \to (A_L, \mathbf 0_{A_L})$ be a pointed $L$-morphism.
-Then $g$ descends to $K$. \end{lem}
+\begin{pro} Let $L/K$ be a purely inseparable extension of fields.
+Let $(U,u)/K$ be a pointed geometrically integral separated scheme of finite type, let $A/K$ be an abelian variety, and suppose that $g:(U_L, u_L) \to (A_L, \mathbf 0_{A_L})$ is a pointed $L$-morphism.
+Then $g$ descends to $K$. \end{pro}